p-ja/acme-fitness-store/lab-guide/Lab-8-Automate-from-idea-to-production.md

 1. From the new browser tab, go to [Github](https://github.com/) and login to your account.
     > Note: If you don't have an account for Github, please sign up.

-1. After the login, go to [https://github.com/CloudLabsAI-Azure/acme-fitness-store](https://github.com/CloudLabsAI-Azure/acme-fitness-store) and click `Fork`.
+1. After the login, go to [https://github.com/CloudLabsAI-Azure/acme-fitness-store](https://github.com/CloudLabsAI-Azure/acme-fitness-store) and click on `Fork`.

    ![](Images/L8-t1-s2.png)